dougeby/IntuneDocs/intune/windows-enrollment-status.md

 You can also set the priority order for each profile to account for conflicting profile assignments to the same user or device.

+> [!NOTE]
+> The Enrollment Status Page doesn't work when assigned to devices.

 ## Turn on default enrollment status page for all users

 To turn on the enrollment status page, follow the steps below.